What is a Drug Intervention?

 - Prior treatment history

-A professional drug intervention team will get very detailed in getting a full and complete background both for the safety of the family and for the safety of the intervention team.
-In addition, this provides a complete profile of the addict and allows us to build a drug intervention plan.
+A professional drug intervention team will get very detailed in getting a complete background both for the safety of the family and for the safety of the intervention team.
+Also, this provides a comprehensive profile of the addict and allows us to build a drug intervention plan.

-Once the drug intervention plan has been created and we have a complete profile we will schedule the interventionist to meet with the intervention team and conduct a pre-intervention, this is simply a rehearsal where the professional interventionist will conduct interviews to see what role each individual plays and have an idea of what each person will say and assist with key topics and situations that must be discussed within the actual session in the presence of the addict.
-The interventionist will also help in planning the actual event and ensure that there is no awkward moment or tension so that everything can go smoothly.
+Once the drug intervention plan has been created, and we have a complete profile we will schedule the interventionist to meet with the intervention team and conduct a pre-intervention.
+In short, this is merely a rehearsal where the professional interventionist will conduct interviews to see what role each plays.
+Therefore, they will have an idea of what each person will say to assist with critical topics.
+It’s better to know the situations that must be discussed within the actual session in the presence of the addict.
+Additionally, the interventionist will help plan the actual event and ensure that there is no awkward moment or tension so that everything can go smoothly.

-The addict will feel a sense of betrayal when confronted by their loved ones, this is completely normal, the key is to follow the instructions of your professional interventionist and handle each situation calmly without flaring up as this is key for the addict to use you as the source of their habit in the first place.
+The addict might feel a sense of betrayal when confronted by their loved ones.
+This is completely normal.
+Above all, the key is to follow the instructions of your professional interventionist and handle each situation calmly without flaring up.
+Tension or aggression is a sign for the addict to use you as an excuse for their habit in the first place.

 A major factor in a drug intervention is making sure the family has treatment options established such as an inpatient drug rehab, substance abuse treatment center, or a residential drug treatment facility.
 Under no circumstance should hours or days pass from the time they agree to get help.

-It is strongly recommended to have a drug and alcohol treatment facility setup and transportation arrangements made prior to the drug intervention taking place.
+It is strongly recommended to have a drug and alcohol treatment facility setup and transportation arrangements made before the drug intervention taking place.